tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/常见问题/访问管理相关_intl_en.md

 To allow a user to query CVM instances but not to create, delete, start, or shut down the instances, enable the QcloudCVMInnerReadOnlyAccess policy.

-To do this, log in to the CAM console.
-On the [Policy Management](https://console.cloud.tencent.com/cam/policy) page, search for **CVM** to find the policy.
+To do this, log in to the CAM Console.
+On the [Policies](https://console.cloud.tencent.com/cam/policy) page, search for **CVM** to find the policy.

 The policy syntax is as follows: